-During 2022/23 the Risk Policy and Risk Register were reviewed by a working party, which resulted in a more streamlined risk register.
+During 2023-24, the Risk Policy was reviewed by the Finance, Audit & Risk Committee.
 The Board of Trustees has reviewed the key risks to which the Kite Academy Trust is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Board of Trustees is of the view that there is a formal ongoing process for identifying, evaluating and managing the Trust's significant risks, which has been in place for the period 1 September 2022 to 31 August 2023 and up to the date of approval of the Annual Report and Financial Statements.
+The Board of Trustees is of the view that there is a formal ongoing process for identifying, evaluating and managing the Trust's significant risks, which has been in place for the period 1 September 2023 to 31 August 2024 and up to the date of approval of the Annual Report and Financial Statements.